Coverage-based Example Selection for In-Context Learning: Results

-\tightparagraph{Learning-based methods do not leverage larger LLMs} \epr{} and \ceil{} having been trained on a smaller LLM, have difficulty taking advantage of larger, more powerful LLMs, even becoming less effective on IID splits (see Fig. \ref{fig:improvement-diffs-bar}).
-As training with the increasingly large LLMs becomes prohibitively expensive and impractical, this demonstrates a serious limitation of learning-based methods.
+\paragraph{Trained methods do not leverage larger LLMs} As \epr{} and \ceil{} are trained using \neo{}, they have difficulty generalizing to and taking advantage of larger, more powerful LLMs, becoming less effective on IID splits (Fig. \ref{fig:improvement-diffs-bar}), and failing on \gsm{} (Table \ref{tab:nonsp-main}).
+The latter is likely because \neo{} itself fails on \gsm{} (Table \ref{tab:nonsp-learned}), which requires Chain-of-Thought reasoning, an emergent ability of larger LLMs \citep{wei2022emergent}.
+As training with increasingly large LLMs is prohibitively expensive and impractical, these results demonstrate serious limitations of trained methods.